Anthony Joseph Drexel Jr.

 Anthony Joseph Drexel Jr. (September 9, 1864 – December 14, 1934) was an American banker and philanthropist who was a close friend of King Edward VII.

 Early life

 Drexel was born on September 9, 1864, in Philadelphia to Anthony Joseph Drexel (1826–1893) and Ellen Rozet (1832–1891).
 He was one of nine children, including: Emilie Taylor Drexel, Frances Katherine Drexel, Mae E. Drexel, Sarah Rozet "Sallie" Drexel (the wife of Alexander Van Rensselaer), John Rozet Drexel, and George William Childs Drexel.

-His father was the founder of Drexel, Morgan & Co with John Pierpont Morgan in 1871 as his junior partner, who also founded Drexel University in 1891.
+His father was the founder of Drexel, Morgan & Co with J.P.
+Morgan in 1871 as his junior partner, who also founded Drexel University in 1891.
 His maternal grandparents were John Roset and Mary Ann Laning.
 His paternal grandparents were Austrian-born American banker Francis Martin Drexel and Katherine Hookey.

 Career

 In 1878, Drexel began working for his father's firm, Drexel & Co. in Philadelphia, and was made a partner on January 1, 1890.
 He was a partner at Drexel until October 21, 1893, when he resigned at age 29 after 16 years of working and just four months after his father's death, from Drexel & Co. of Philadelphia, Drexel, Morgan & Co. of New York, and Drexel, Harjes & Co. of Paris.

 At the time, a close friend of his exclaimed to The New York Times, "He does not care to assume the cares and responsibilities which are attached to the business.
 He is a young man who is very fond of life in the society.
 His pleasures would have to be curtailed immeasurably were he to continue closely identified with the business his father established, and he does not care for the confinement and close application to which he would be subjected.
 He prefers to be free footed, and will withdraw.
 That is all there is to his action.
 It is said it has no significant whatsoever."

 Shortly thereafter, he bought one of the most valuable residences in Philadelphia, the Wilstach mansion at the northeast corner of 18th and Walnut Streets, for $175,000.
 In November of the same year, he also bought the steamer Avenel from W. P. Whitlock.